The stationary SQUID: Introduction

 \section{Introduction}

-Superconducting quantum interference devices (SQUIDs) are the most sensitive available fluxmeters.\cite{BP,Tin,Clar,Carmine} SQUIDs are classified into rf SQUIDs, which consist of a loop interrupted by a single Josephson junction and are monitored at radio frequency, and dc SQUIDs, with two Josephson junctions.
-The dc SQUID can really be used as a ``dc" fluxmeter by gradually increasing the current through it, until its flux dependent critical current is reached; however, in the more practical procedure, the current through the SQUID is larger than its critical value, giving rise to a flux dependent average voltage.
+Superconducting quantum interference devices (SQUIDs) are the most sensitive available fluxmeters.
+SQUIDs are classified into rf SQUIDs, which consist of a loop interrupted by a single Josephson junction and are monitored at radio frequency, and dc SQUIDs, with two Josephson junctions.
+In principle, a dc SQUID can really be used as a ``dc" fluxmeter by gradually increasing the current through it, until its flux dependent critical current is reached.
+In a more practical procedure, on which we will focus here, a fixed current, larger than its critical value, is driven through the SQUID, giving rise to a flux dependent average voltage.
+This voltage is not constant in time, but rather oscillates at a frequency that follows from the Josephson relation.

-More in detail, the voltage in the dc SQUID oscillates at a frequency that follows from the Josephson relation.
-As a consequence the SQUID emits electromagnetic radiation, which exerts a back action on the measured sample.
-In the case of nanoscopic samples, this back action can alter the state that the SQUID was intended to measure.
-Therefore, there are situations in which a stationary instrument can be advantageous over the standard SQUID, even if less precise.
+Many nanoSQUIDs have been built in recent years, with the purpose of measuring the flux generated by nanoscopic samples---eventually the flux due to a single electron.
+Recent reviews on nanoSQUIDs are available \cite{Fo,We,Carmine,LevS,KoeRev}.
+It would not be possible to make justice to the vast literature on the subject; some examples are Refs. \cite{Werns,Caspar,April,Hazra,Russo,NL,Hao1,Gallop,Zel1,Zel2,SQUIPT,SQUIPT1,SQUIPT2}.

-Stationary fluxmeters do exist, such as the ballistic Hall magnetometer,\cite{Geim} the normal-metal-–insulator-–superconductor (NIS) interferometer,\cite{Ar} or the superconducting quantum interference proximity transistor.\cite{SQUIPT} Here we propose a simple circuit, which under appropriate circumstances could be the fluxmeter of choice.
+As the size of the sample decreases, greater care has to be taken to avoid disturbing the state of the sample as a result of the measurement.
+It is therefore important to prevent heat dissipation that can reach the sample.
+A possible strategy is dispersive magnetometry \cite{LevS,P1,disp}, in which the inductance of the SQUID is measured, and it never switches to the resistive state; another possibility is the voltage mode \cite{Zel1,Zel2}, in which dissipation takes place at a shunt.
+But even if no heat reaches the sample, a disturbance channel remains: the electric field in the dc SQUID oscillates, and therefore emits electromagnetic radiation.
+And since the inductive coupling between the SQUID and the sample must be tight, this radiation will reach the sample.
+We therefore expect that there will be situations in which a stationary SQUID will be highly desirable.